cox512/vercel-test-site-traditional/README.md

 cd vercel-test-site-traditional
 ```

-**What this does**: Changes your current location to inside the project folder so you can work with the files.

 #### Step 1f: Install Project Dependencies (Optional - Only for Local Development)
 ```bash
 # Install the required packages (only needed if you plan to run the project locally)